Khakee (film): Filming

 The film was shot in various parts of Maharashtra, including Mumbai and Nashik.
 The fictional city of "Nairoli" shown in the film is actually the city of Apta near Panvel.
 The railway station of Apta was rechristened as Nairoli for the scene featuring the shoot-out at the station.
 Ram Sampath composed the music for the film, with lyrics by Sameer.

 While filming in Nashik, Aishwarya Rai was hit by an out-of-control jeep and was thrown back into some bushes by the side of the road.
 She and Tusshar Kapoor were rehearsing a scene where the jeep was supposed to come and stop 20 feet away from them.
 However, the jeep driver lost control and did not brake.
 She suffered a fracture on her left foot and some bruises.

 Critical response

 Since its release, Khakee met with critical acclaim, including for the performances of the lead actors.

 The Hindu daily mentioned; "It's the director's show all the way.
 Khakee is great evidence of what smart writing can do to a film - the duo of Rajkumar Santoshi and Shridhar Raghavan, deserve all the credit for packing the punches the film delivers.
 A little pace is lost in the second half because of the dialogues, song and dance, but thanks to high production values and charismatic star appeal, you really don't feel the length - 2 hours and 54 minutes.
 An aging Amitabh Bachchan is the first rate with his trademark delivery.
 Akshay Kumar provides the comic relief with his 'I'm cool' flirtatious attempts to woo Aishwarya [Rai] and Tusshar [Kapoor] plays the foil to his seniors - a neat essay".
+Mayank Shekhar of Mid-Day wrote "The reason Khakee will linger in public memory for a good while is quite simply Bachchan — back to basics," and concluded, "Khakee is proof that the ‘angry young man’ only got better, if not younger as well!
+And that's more than a reason to recommend this film."